 Prior to the recession, poverty rates in Collier and Monroe counties had consistently been lower than the rates for Florida and the United States during the past two decades, while those in Miami-Dade County had been slightly above the state and national rates.
 Poverty rates have climbed across the nation in the wake of the recession.
-In 2010, the poverty rate in Monroe County was 12.6% and in Collier County was 15.7%, which compared favorably to a statewide rate of 16.5% and a national rate of 15.3%.
-The poverty rate in Miami-Dade County was 20.3% (table 22).
-That same year, the median household income in Collier County of \$53,541 was 12% above the statewide average, while that in Miami-Dade County was 16% below the statewide average.
+In 2010, Monroe County's poverty rates of 12.6% compared favorably to a statewide rate of 16.5% and national rate of 15.3%, with a poverty rate of 20.3% in Miami-Dade County (table 22).
+That same year, the median household income in Collier County of \$53,541 was 20% above the statewide average, while that in Miami-Dade County was 10% below the statewide average.
 Collier County's median household income was fifth-highest among Florida's 67 counties.
 Monroe County ranked eighth among Florida's counties in terms of median household income.